 At the Harbor History Museum in Gig Harbor, I found my family could do both.
-As one of the most interactive and kid-friendly museums we’ve been to, this was a place where my sons could involve themselves in the present-moment with games, hands-on features and noise-makers, while at the same time exploring the rich and varied past of the South Puget Sound.
+As one of the most interactive and kid-friendly museums we’ve been to, this was a place where my sons could involve themselves in the present moment with games, hands-on features and noise-makers, while at the same time exploring the rich and varied past of south Puget Sound.

 And best of all?
-Thanks to a grant from the city of Gig Harbor, the Harbor History Museum is free to everyone all year long.
+Thanks to support from the City of Gig Harbor, the Harbor History Museum is still free to everyone.

-A 40-minute drive from Olympia or Seattle, and just 10 minutes from Tacoma, charming Gig Harbor is teeming with fun, inexpensive and kid-friendly stuff to do.
+Located about an hour’s drive from Seattle, 0 minutes from Olympia or just 10 minutes from Tacoma, charming Gig Harbor is teeming with fun, inexpensive and kid-friendly things to do.

 Gig Harbor is also full of friendly people, beautiful views of the historic waterfront and fun shopping.
-We hit the local bookstore, enjoyed a tasty lunch at Kelly’s (free meals for kids on Tuesdays!) and climbed 100 stairs to take in the view, all within walking distance of the museum.
+We hit the local bookstore, enjoyed a tasty lunch at The Gourmet Burger Shop, nd climbed 100 stairs to take in the view, all within walking distance of the museum.

 Best of the museum

 My family really enjoyed the museum.
-With input from my eight-year-old and twelve-year-old, I compiled my list of the ten best things to do at the Harbor History Museum.
+With input from my 8-year-old and 12-year-old, I compiled my list of the best things to do at the Harbor History Museum.

 1. Grab a gallery game pack.
-This game is designed for kids aged four to eleven and the see-through backpacks (available at the front desk) are filled with fun games and challenges to highlight all the gems of the museum.
-Use a magnifying glass to hunt for clues, learn how to tie a seaman’s knot and play a Bingo game finding particular items among the museum’s 29,000 artifacts and images.
+This game is designed for kids ages 4–11, and the see-through backpacks (available at the front desk while supplies last) are filled with fun games and challenges to highlight all the gems of the museum.
+Use a magnifying glass to hunt for clues, learn how to tie a seaman’s knot, and play a bingo game finding particular items among the museum’s 29,000 artifacts and images.

-4. Make some noise.
+2. Make some noise.
 With so many options to learn through sound, this was one of my kids’ favorite features.
-Twist knobs to hear the sounds of island roosters (rooster racing is a historic pastime on the Harbor), listen to Twulshootseed, a dialect of Lushootseed, which is part of the larger Salish language group, and play the concertina, an accordion-style instrument that was popular in the 19th century.
+Twist knobs to hear the sounds of island roosters (rooster racing is a historic pastime on the harbor); and play the concertina, an accordion-style instrument that was popular in the 19th century.

-5. Explore a pioneer classroom.
-What’s for lunch in 1901?
-Open tin lunchboxes for a glimpse at what a child might have eaten in the early 20th century.
+3. Explore a pioneer classroom.
+What was for lunch in 1901?
+Open tin lunch boxes for a glimpse at what a child might have eaten in the early 20th century.
 Sit at an antique desk and imagine life as a pioneer school child.

-6. Meet a docent.
+4. Meet a docent.
 Harbor History Museum staff and volunteers are well informed and provide lots of tips and tidbits during your visit.
-On Saturday afternoons, you can meet 95-year-old Mickey Doonan, who has been volunteering as a docent for more than five years.

-8. Weave a basket.
-The Indigenous people of the region have a lot to teach us.
-The entire museum site and next-door Austin Estuary Park were once inhabited by a Native encampment.
-Basket-weaving is one way to learn more about the lifestyle of the Puyallup tribe.
+6. Weave a basket.
+There’s a lot we can learn from the indigenous people of the region.
+The entire museum site and adjacent Austin Estuary Park were once inhabited by a Native American encampment.
+Basket weaving is one way to learn more about the lifestyle of the Puyallup Tribe.
 At this exhibit, kids can weave the past into their knowledge.

-9. Attend an event or special program.
-Kids, start hunting now for the roundest rock you can find and you may earn a prize in the round rock contest taking place this summer.
-And watch for upcoming special events, many of them family friendly, on the website.
+7. Attend an event or special program.
+Kids, start hunting now for the roundest rock you can find and you may earn a prize in the annual round rock contest taking place in summer.
+And watch for upcoming special events, many of them family-friendly, on the website.
 The museum also offers field trips for school groups.

-Cost: Admission is free throughout 2018 thanks to a grant from the city of Gig Harbor; this grant may be renewed.
+Cost: Admission is free, thanks to a grant from the City of Gig Harbor.